r-khr/webstorm_git/README.md

-# WebStorm Git Best Practices
+# Ever wanted to use git without the command line?
-WebStorm is an IDE created by the wonderful folks at JetBrains.
+This article focuses on WebStorm which is an IDE created by the wonderful folks at JetBrains.
 The IDE provides great functional tools for web development such as git integration which will be discussed in this article.
+This article assumes the reader is familiar with git concepts including forking and rebasing.
+If these terms are unfamiliar try reading [git basics](https://git-scm.com/book/en/v2/Getting-Started-Git-Basics).

 ## Rangle Git Flow
 At Rangle we focus on effective code management throughout a project's development cycle.
 In order to manage code effectively it is important to follow a few guidelines: